Synonyms and other taxonomic changes

 Conops lugubris Macq., 1843

-Adult body mostly black, with thin white band between abdominal segments one and two; tibiae whitish at base.
+Adult body mostly black, with thin white, posterior bands on abdominal segments one and two; tibiae whitish at base.

 Wings dark anteriorly, including entire discal cell (see "dm" here